drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Why Substituents Prefer to be Equatorial?

-Due to the existence of two possible chair conformations of the ring, the substituent of mono-substituted cyclohexanes can be either in the equatorial or in the axial orientation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/why-substituents-prefer-to-be-equatorial-8e9b81b1'><i class='fa fa-play' aria-hidden='true'></i></button>Due to the existence of two possible chair conformations of the ring, the substituent of mono-substituted cyclohexanes can be either in the equatorial or in the axial orientation.
 However because of the 1,3 diaxial repulsions in the axial conformer the equatorial conformer is preferred.
 *[nce]: New Chemical Entity: a compound not previously described.